Betterment provides retirement planning advice to help you (and your partner) achieve your retirement goal.

 We account for the potential positive impact of an employer match.

-As long as you sync your external employer-sponsored retirement plan as an external account, Betterment will use the information on employer match percentage and maximum contribution percentage.
+As long as you sync your external employer-sponsored retirement plan as an external account or if you’re enrolled in a Betterment for Business 401(k) plan, Betterment will use the information we have on your employer match percentage and maximum contribution percentage.
+For Betterment for Business 401(k) plan participants, we prompt you to tell us your match information.
+If your 401k has a fixed match, we use a weighted average of your plan’s matching tiers.
 If you indicate you have a match but do not provide those details, we assume your employer matches 50% of your contributions up to 6% of your compensation, since this is the most common matching scheme.4

 If you specify that you have a “discretionary match,” meaning your employer may match, we also prioritize recommending that you contribute to the employer plan up to the amount needed to maximize the potential match, since there is some chance of match.
 Again we default to the most common matching scheme above (50% of 6% of compensation), unless otherwise specified by you.